SaiprasadKrishnamurthy/cukestyle-maven-plugin/README.md

 This is a simple extensible cucumber feature files rules checker maven plugin.
 This currently only supports Cucumber (Java) as a Gherkin implementation.
 The rules are defined in a json file which is fed into the plugin for checking.
-More rules can be easily added in the future without modifying the existing ones.
+More rules can be added in the future without modifying the existing rule implementations.

 ## A sample rules json file would typically look like this. ##